abcqwq/suguru-sat/README.md

 To use the Suguru puzzle solver and verifier, follow these straightforward steps:

-1. To compile the `solver.cpp` file, place it in the same directory as the MiniSAT library.
-You can find the MiniSAT library in this [repository](https://github.com/abcqwq/minisat).
+1. For an extensive guide on how to compile the solver, please refer to this [medium blog](https://medium.com/@timbersama2020/minisat-installation-guide-efb99a897138).
 Another option is to directly utilize the pre-compiled executable file that is provided.
 2. Execute the resulting executable file.
 3. To use the solver, input the Suguru puzzle according to the format described in the [Input/Output Format](#inputoutput-format) section.